ratnaparkhi/TSPG/index.md

 fit1 <- glm(Survived ~ Pclass + Sex + Age, data = tTrain, family = "binomial")

-* This model is trained using the data downloaded from www.kaggle.com [Note: The model needs to be tuned, cross validated, testsed and enhanced to improve predictions.]
+* This model is trained using the data downloaded from www.kaggle.com

 * TSPG uses the predict function to find out the survival probability.

 prediction = predict(fit1, newdata = inpVal, type = "response")

+* Upcoming vesion to have improved/enhanced prediction model (tuned, cross validated, tested to make more accurate predictions.]